We start the conversation.

-But, in the battle for knowledge, it became blatantly obvious that the processes, information access, crossover of jurisdiction and lack of clear legislative and regularly reform were totally inadequate to accommodate the potential or real possibility for mining expansion.
+But, in my search for appropriate protective legislation it became blatantly obvious that the processes, information access, crossover of jurisdiction and lack of clear legislative and regularly reform were totally inadequate to accommodate the potential or real possibility for mining expansion.

-The laws that regulate coal and coal seam gas extraction in Victoria are not safe.
+The laws that regulate petroleum extraction & mining in Victoria are not safe.

 They fail to protect or respect regional communities, fail to protect key natural resources like